stemeunier/bugprediction-fork/docs/export.md

  # export command

-The import command allows you to to export a flatten version of the database into a CSV or Parquet file.
+The export command allows you to export a flatten version of the database into a CSV or Parquet file.

     python main.py export --output /tmp/export/ --format csv